sebi06/BioFormatsRead/README.rst

 The package is still under development and was mainly tested with CZI files.

 The python-bioformats package includes loci_tool.jar but it is also possible to use the latest bioformats_package.jar.
-Currently the 5.1.10 version of bioformats_package.jar is used.
+Currently the 5.1.10 or the 5.4.1 version of bioformats_package.jar is used.

-The new 5.4.0 version of the BioFormats library offers various new features for reading especially CZI images, which are currently not fully supoorted by python-bioformats.
+The new 5.4.0 version of the BioFormats library offers various new features for reading especially CZI images, which are currently not fully supported by python-bioformats.
 But most of the functionality should work without any problems.

-Some more infos can be found at: `python-and-bioformats <http://slides.com/sebastianrhode/python-and-bioformats/fullscreen>`_
+Some more information can be found at: `python-and-bioformats <http://slides.com/sebastianrhode/python-and-bioformats/fullscreen>`_

 Important Remark: Not all function where tested to work with Python 3 yet.